myselfdg99/Software-Solution-for-Dynamic-Programming-/README.md

-# VIS_ALGO
+# software solution for dynamic programming
-GUI Based application for easy explanation of Dynamic Programming
+GUI Based application of knapsack problem for an understanding of dynamic programming